Insentra/usage-policy/README.md

 # Insentra Code Repository Policy
 This document covers policies that defines Insentra's usage of code repositories stored on GitHub.
-This document is subject to change.

 ## Policies
 Policies are subject to change and are currently: